kerrishotts/PhoneGap-Enterprise-Code-Bundle/tasker-srv/README.md

 To verify that the Tasker Server is working, just access the server in a browser.
 For example, if your server is running on `pge-as.photokandy.com:4443`, just navigate to <https://pge-as.photokandy.com:4443> in your browser.
 You should receive formatted API documentation in response.

+## Known Issues

+Like all software, this has bugs.
+Here are the bugs I know about at the moment, and will rectify in the future:

+* `patch-task` fails for some reason on a lot of attempts.
+Looking into it.